Ok, so… I don't wanna toot my own horn or anything, but at school, I was a pretty good student.

 11 hours?!
 Wow, my reasoning sucks!

 But that's useful.
-Now I know that some of my underlying assumptions must be wrong.
-And we've gotten better at asking the right questions when ambiguous.
+Now I know some of my underlying assumptions were wrong.
+And I've gotten better at asking the right questions when facing uncertainty.

 📊 Plan for a range of outcomes